The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Determining Your Filing Status

-Your filing status is based on your marital status on December 31 of the tax year.
+Your filing statuses are based on your marital status on December 31 of the tax year.
 If your divorce is finalized by then, you cannot file a joint return.
 However, if your divorce is not finalized until the new year, the IRS will recognize you as married for tax purposes.
 You will then have to decide if you want to file jointly or separately.

 Filing jointly can result in a bigger tax break for you both, as you can get a bigger standard deduction from your combined incomes.